How to keep an audit trail when you buy Digital Outcomes and Specialists services.

 - who has access to written responses and when

-- all types of communication with suppliers, eg:
+- all types of communication with suppliers, for example:

 - emails and other forms of written communication